ggciag/mandyoc/paper/paper.md

 # Statement of need

-Although `Mandyoc` is the acronym for `MANtle DYnamics simulatOr Code`, the code is not limited to mantle convection.
-It is designed to simulate general thermo-chemical convection in Stokes flow, taking different compositional layers into account, also appropriate to simulate Earth's lithospheric dynamics in the geological timescale.
+Although `Mandyoc` is the acronym for `MANtle DYnamics simulatOr Code`, it is designed to simulate Stokes flow type thermo-chemical convection taking different compositional layers into account, and it is also appropriate to simulate Earth's lithospheric dynamics in the geological timescale.

 Previous versions of the code was applied to study the evolution of continental margins, showing the interaction between continental lithosphere with the asthenospheric mantle [@sacek2017post;@salazar2021lateral].